-Aging is a natural process, but the signs of premature aging aren’t natural.
+Ageing is a natural process, but the signs of premature ageing aren’t natural.
 While some people feel concerned about fine lines and wrinkles, a lot more get worried about dark spots, uneven skin tone, and hyperpigmentation.
-Considering the intensity of this skin issue, the different brands have come up with brightening skincare products that might include ingredients like vitamin C, kojic acid, liquorice, etc., which claim to deliver noticeable results on all skin types.
-But, people with sensitive skin know what they go through while trying new brightening skincare routine.

 Ingredients like vitamin C, liquorice, kojic acid, etc., are all excellent brightening agents, but alpha arbutin tops them all.
-Arbutin is a compound that is naturally produced from different plant sources, like mulberry, bearberry, and pomegranate, and it is found to be one of the most effective skin lightening agents.
+Arbutin is a compound that is naturally produced from different plant sources, like mulberry, bearberry, and pomegranate, and it is found to be one of the most effective skin-brightening agents.

-Abrutin and alpha brutin are the two different names of the same ingredient, and these terms are often used interchangeably.
-In fact, the raw compound is called abrutin, and its chemically synthesized version is known as alpha arbutin.
+Arbutin and alpha arbutin are two different names for the same ingredient, and these terms are often used interchangeably.
+In fact, the raw compound is called arbutin, and its chemically synthesized version is known as alpha arbutin.

-Besides, there’s yet another variant of arbutin available in the market, known as beta arbutin.
-However, the dermatologists advice that you should completely ignore this variant as the alpha arbutin is ten times more effective than the latter.
+Besides, another variant of arbutin is available in the market, known as beta arbutin.
+However, dermatologists advise that you should completely ignore this variant as alpha arbutin is ten times more effective than the latter.

-What are the benefits of using alpha arbutin in topical form?
+What are the benefits of using alpha arbutin?

 Skincare products including alpha arbutin have become immensely popular off-late.
 People have started vouching for this ingredient because of its multiple benefits.
 Let us take a look at the advantages of using alpha-arbutin daily.